Autism Spectrum and Attention Deficit Hyperactivity Disorder (ADHD) in children

 Autism Spectrum Condition and ADHD

 Both disorders share many common symptoms.
-That’s why it’s not unusual for one condition to be mistaken for the other in the earliest stages.
+This is why it is not unusual for one condition to be mistaken for the other in the earliest stages.

 Symptoms of ADHD include: